marwanghalib/lightning/docs/source-app/glossary/build_config/build_config_advanced.rst

 Use a docker image
 ******************

-Create a :class:`~lightning_app.utilities.packaging.build_config.BuildConfig` and provide a **publicly accessible** link to where the image is hosted:
+Create a :class:`~lightning.utilities.packaging.build_config.BuildConfig` and provide a **publicly accessible** link to where the image is hosted:

 .. code-block:: python